 Prevention: Provide choice between two tasks meeting the same objective.
 Pre-teach key concepts.
 Break tasks into three-step chunks with a visible checklist.
 Allow preferred seating during independent work.

-Replacement: Teach the pupil to request help using a help card or verbal script: "I need help with this part."
-When help is requested, provide it within one minute.
+Replacement: Teach the learner to ask for help using a help card or by saying "I need help with this part."
+Give help within one minute when requested.

-Response: When the pupil refuses, offer the choice again calmly.
+Response: When the learner refuses, offer the choice again calmly.
 Do not remove the task.
-When the pupil engages, provide specific praise: "You've completed three problems; that's solid work."
+When the learner engages, provide specific praise: "You've completed three problems; that's solid work."

 Physical Aggression